dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

 | same inode number and permissions with those of original file| inode number and file permissions are different from the original file, hence permission will not be updated |
 | it carries the actual contents of original file even if the original file is moved or removed| it carries only the path, not the contents of original file |

+* you will probably use hard copies barely

 **Creating a hard copy**

 `ln <original> <link>`, e.g. `ln vehicles.txt cars.txt` ==> Content will be updated for both.
 If origin file is deleted and you do `$ cat cars.txt`, the link will still contain the original file